fenwick67/bumbler/README.md

 2. Create a new folder for your site
 3. `cd` into your new site folder
 4. Run `bumbler init` inside it and follow the directions
   - **DO NOT** re-use a password for the admin interface.
 Seriously.
-This software is pre-alpha and there are probably security holes.
+This software is pre-alpha.

 ## Directories

-Bumbler creates a folder called `_bumblersrc`, which is where all of your site data is stored before building.
+Bumbler creates a folder called `_bumblersrc`, which is where all of your site data is stored for building your site.
 Here's the directory structure:

 ```bash
 _bumblersrc/